algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/functional/FunctionalSpecifications.md

 This clearly defined scope helps ensure a realistic and focused MVP, enabling feedback collection and evaluation by stakeholders.

----

 **Technology Used:**

-The application is being developed using **Bubble.io**, a no-code platform chosen for its agility and suitability for MVP development.
+The application is being developed using **Bubble.io**, a no-code platform chosen for its agility and suitability for MVP development, for a deeper understanding of Bubble.io, please follow the [link](https://forum.bubble.io).

----

 #### Deliverables